RobertLeisner/Bodoconsult.Core.ExpressionBuilder/README.md

 Bodoconsult.Core.ExpressionBuilder is intended to provide enhanced search features on entitiy classes for user interfaces like WinForms, WPF or Xamarin Forms.

 Bodoconsult.Core.ExpressionBuilder is based on the work of David Belmont.
-See licence file and https://github.com/dbelmont/ExpressionBuilder/tree/master/ExpressionBuilder .
+See licence file and <https://github.com/dbelmont/ExpressionBuilder/tree/master/ExpressionBuilder>.
+We did some changes for better fit to our projects.

 # How to use the library